numsim-group/klimakoffer/milestone6/milestone6_linear_systems.md

 @@

 @@colbox-blue
-**Note:** We can convert a dense matrix to CSC sparse format in Python using the SciPy 2-D sparse array package for numeric data:
+**Note:** We can convert a dense matrix to CSC sparse format in Python using the SciPy 2-D sparse array package for numerical data:
 ```python
 from scipy import sparse
 sparse_jacoban = sparse.csc_matrix(dense_jacobian)